Frax 1940 / Nordlys Laser

 Fraxel is a good laser however it has consumables that are passed on to the patient.
 The Frax 1940 & thulium 1927 lasers are very similar, but it is more cost effective for the patient.
+The downside with Frax is the speed of resurfacing- typically 2-3 times longer than other fractional systems.
 Results are dependent on the clinic, not the laser.

 How does Frax 1940 compare to HALO laser resurfacing?